Artilleryjoe/Cybersecurity-Portfolio/quantum-computing/QAOAMaxCut.md

 ## Operational Takeaways

-- **Segmentation logic.** Mapping Max-Cut to zoning decisions mirrors how Iron Dillo separates operational technology from business IT networks for East Texas utilities.
+- **Segmentation logic.** Mapping Max-Cut to zoning decisions mirrors how many teams separate operational technology from business IT networks for regulated utilities.
 - **Five-node lesson.** Small instances confirm that runtime mitigation keeps results aligned with classical optima, making hybrid loops a trustworthy benchmark tool today.
 - **Scaling outlook.** The 100-node cut of 104 demonstrates early promise yet also shows sensitivity to noise—classical heuristics still win for production segmentation, but quantum runs provide a forward-looking comparison point.
 - **Risk management.** Classical solvers remain the default for urgent containment.
 Quantum workflows are currently best suited for R&D, model validation, and preparing staff for post-quantum transitions.